 The Murabitun set great store by minting coins that have the same metallic content as the early dinar and dirham, though not exactly as the coins circulating at the time of the Prophet.
 Instead, they want to copy the early truly Islamic dinar and dirham.
-According to Ibn Khaldun, it was the fifth Umayyad caliph, Abd al-Malik (caliph 685-705), who founded a mint that supplied the first standardized Islamic coins, with Islamic inscriptions (Ibn Khaldun).
+According to Ibn Khaldun, it was the fifth Umayyad caliph, Abd al-Malik (caliph 685-705), who founded a mint that supplied the first standardized Islamic coins, with Islamic inscriptions.
 They were based on the coins in use at that time, the Byzantine gold solidus or bezant and the Persian silver drahm.
 ‘Dinar’ stems from the Roman denarius, which had become synonymous with solidus.
 Its weight, however, was reduced by Abd al-Malik from approximately 4.55 grams to 4.25 grams gold of between 96% and 98% fine.
 The word ‘dirham’ derives via the drahm from the Greek drachma.
 Its weight was 2.97 grams, down from the Persian (Sassanid) one of 4.11 to 4.15 grams.
-It follows that a dirham should have 7/10 of the weight of a dinar (Miles 2012a, Miles 2012b, Meera n.d.).
+It follows that a dirham should have 7/10 of the weight of a dinar.
 This harking back to the early period of Islam does not imply that the Murabitun want to renounce such modern achievements as electronic payments.
 Bank money is fully acceptable, only bank balances should be 100% backed by gold (they are silent on silver in this respect).

 With Islamic State it is different.
 They may embrace modern means of communcation, but in monetary matters they want to go back as far as possible to the time of the Prophet.
 Their coins are meant to be used as a physical means of payment, though it is not clear how far they have succeeded in bringing them into circulation.
-The gold dinar of Islamic State differs very slightly from the World Islamic Mint standard, having a weight of 4.27 g.
-(21 carat).
-Their silver dirham, though, only weighs 2 g.
+The gold dinar of Islamic State differs very slightly from the World Islamic Mint standard, having a weight of 4.27 grams (21 carat).
+Their silver dirham, though, only weighs 2 grams.
 The dinar of Islamic Mint Nusantara remains closer to the coins of the time of the Prophet, consisting of 4.44 grams of gold (presumably of greater fineness).
-Its dirham weighs 3.11 gram, again between the original one and Abd al-Malik’s version (http://dinarfirst.org/, accessed 10.06.2016).
+Its dirham weighs 3.11 gram, again between the original one and Abd al-Malik’s version.

 A second group is made up of Minaret of Freedom and Hizb ut-Tahrir.
 They are in favour of a fully metallic currency for its alleged benefits to society in the first place.
-They differ in that Hizb ut-Tahrir favours a bimetallic currency, with both gold and silver coins, because of the higher money supply such a system will allow, whereas for Minaret of Freedom a gold-based currency, even without full 100% gold backing, would suffice (Gold Standard 2011p.
-7).
+They differ in that Hizb ut-Tahrir favours a bimetallic currency, with both gold and silver coins, because of the higher money supply such a system will allow, whereas for Minaret of Freedom a gold-based currency, even without full 100% gold backing, would suffice.
 Neither group expresses a wish to replicate a system from the seventh or eighth century, even if Hizb ut-Tahrir’s ideal is a caliphate.

 The third group is made up of people like Mahathir and Gaddafi, who saw a gold dinar as an anchor for monetary stability but most of all as a vehicle for uniting and strengthening the Muslim-majority part of the world, making it the equal of other world powers.